-Grants
+➢ Grants

-BCCC support is available for externally funded-grant proposals that include our core in the grant budget for a line item amount of support each year.
-This would fall into the form of an ongoing collaboration described above.
-Once the PI and the BCCC receives award notice, the BCCC will then establish an ongoing collaborative agreement, for which the BCCC will bill monthly.
-The dollar amount put into the budget for the grant will need to be agreed upon by the BCCC, and based on the estimated workload per year of the grant.
-Budgets: Grant proposals may include statistical support provided by the BCCC in the grant budget for a line item amount of support each year.
+BCCC support is available for externally funded grant proposals that include members of our core in the grant budget for supported effort.
+The percentage of effort will need to be agreed upon by the BCCC, and based on the estimated workload per year for the years of the grant.
+The budget must also include a corresponding technology fee calculated as \$8,000 per FTE of biostastistician effort (i.e. if 50 % FTE then it is \$4,000.00 per year of the grant) and can be line itemized as ""other support".

+Budgets: Grant proposals may include statistical support provided by the BCCC in the grant budget as a percentage of effort for the biostatiscian.
 Statistical support under this structure will be designed to ensure available support to an investigator or department/center that makes this agreement (Grant Submission agreement form (Appendix 5) with the BCCC.
-Once funded, a collaborative arrangement between the BCCC and Principal Investigator is created for the duration of the grant to be billed monthly.
+Once funded, a collaborative arrangement between the BCCC and Principal Investigator is created for the duration of the grant.
 Funding for BCCC support included in the grant proposal budget will need to be agreed upon by the Core Director, and based on the estimated workload for BCCC support per year of the grant.

-Changes to Budget: Grants that include biostatistical collaboration provided by the Core will need to have funding built into the proposal budget for Core support.
+Changes to Budget: Grants that include biostatistical collaboration provided by the Core will need to have funding built into the proposal budget for Core support, as percentage of effort of BCCC statisticians.
 Any changes to the budget at any time involving the Biostatistical Core support on grants must be approved by the Core Director.
 An Agreement of Support must be signed between the PI and the Core Director concerning the support activities and Core Funding described in the grant proposal, and will go into effect upon award of funding.